mbia-ITU/PSD-Assignment7/exercises.md

 ## 8.3

-PREINC and PREDEC added to CLex.fsl, and CPar.fsl PreInc and PreDec added to absyn.fs
+PREINC and PREDEC added to CLex.fsl, and CPar.fsl.
+PreInc and PreDec added to absyn.fs.
 In comp.fs, in function cExpr, added PreInc and PreDec cases to the pattern match.

 We tested the new compiler, with the following code.